RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Introduction

-In this paper, we address these limitations by proposing a reward-driven variational alignment framework that eliminates the need for clipping and avoids the instability introduced by negative weights.
+In this paper, we address these limitations by proposing a reward-driven variational offline alignment framework that eliminates the need for online sampling and clipping, and avoids the instability introduced by negative weights.
 Our approach reformulates RLHF as a variational inference problem over positive measures, ensuring a stable and well-defined optimization landscape.
-Specifically, starting from the closed-form optimal solution of RLHF, we minimize the Kullback–Leibler (KL) divergence~\cite{kullback1951information} between the to-be-learned LLM and its optimal solution.
-The resulting loss function takes the form of a reward-driven weighted supervised fine-tuning (SFT) loss, where non-negative weights are derived through an exponential reward transformation.
+Specifically, starting from the closed-form optimal solution of RLHF, we directly minimize the Kullback–Leibler (KL) divergence~\citep{kullback1951information} between the to-be-learned LLM and its optimal solution.
+The resulting loss function takes the form of an offline reward-driven weighted supervised fine-tuning (SFT) loss, where non-negative weights are derived through an exponential reward transformation.
 Furthermore, we introduce an efficient in-batch normalization technique to approximate the normalization term, enabling scalable and practical implementation.
-Experimental results demonstrate that our framework outperforms existing methods in both stability and alignment performance, providing a robust solution to the challenges of RLHF.
+Experimental results demonstrate that our framework outperforms existing methods in both stability and alignment performance, providing a robust alternative to the challenges of RLHF.